mlanza/potions-n-poisons/README.md

-# Potions 'n Poisons
+# Potions n' Poisons

-Based entirely on That's Life, a game by Wolfgang Kramer.
+An implementation of That's Life, a game by Wolfgang Kramer.
 Implemented in ClojureScript for fun.